 Boston Properties, Inc. (the "Company"), a Delaware corporation, is a self-administered and self-managed real estate investment trust ("REIT").
-The Company is the sole general partner of Boston Properties Limited Partnership (the "Operating Partnership") and at December 31, 2008 owned an approximate 84.4% (84.2% at December 31, 2007) general and limited partnership interest in the Operating Partnership.
-Partnership interests in the Operating Partnership are denominated as "common units of partnership interest" (also referred to as "OP Units"), "long term incentive units of partnership interest" (also referred to as "LTIP Units") or "preferred units of partnership interest" (also referred to as "Preferred Units").
+The Company is the sole general partner of Boston Properties Limited Partnership (the "Operating Partnership") and at December 31, 2008 owned an approximate 84.4% (84.2% at December 31, 2007) general and limited partnership interest in the Operating Partnership interests in the Operating Partnership are denominated as "common units of partnership interest" (also referred to as "OP Units"), "long term incentive units of partnership interest" (also referred to as "Preferred Units").
 In addition, in February 2008, the Company issued LTIP Units in connection with the granting to employees of 2008 outperformance awards (also referred to as "2008 OPP Units").
 Because the rights, preferences and privileges of 2008 OPP Units differ from other LTIP Units granted to employees as part of the annual compensation process, unless specifically noted otherwise, all references to LTIP Units exclude 2008 OPP Units.
 For a complete description of the terms of the 2008 OPP Units (See Note 17).